microsoft/fabricrealtimelab/modules/module06.md

 ![Compare Data](../images/module06/comparedata.png)

 From the Lakehouse, the same query can be run.
 From within the Lakehouse, switch to the SQL analytics endpoint in the top right of the Lakehouse page.
 Using the same query, modify the data warehouse connection to be fully qualified.
 For example, instead of *from dim_symbol* change to match your data warehouse name, such as *from StocksDW.dbo.dim_symbol*.
-There are a few tables where this will need to be changed:
+There are three locations where this will need to be changed:

 ![Comparing from the Lakehouse](../images/module06/lakehousecompareresults.png)